 Criteria Applicability i) The proposed development complies Application complies with applicable with all applicable provisions of the policies and plans.
 Housing affordability is Provincial Policy Statement, Regional subject to provision of requested incentives Official Plan, Town Official Plan, and the and approval of zoning by-law amendment.
-Urban Centres Secondary Plan, including but not limited to: urban design, housing affordability and sustainability.

-- ii) The mandatory and applicable optional provisions of the Site Plan Approval Process Manual and Development Standards Checklist (March 25, 2008, as amended). - iii) The proposed development participates in the Region's Sustainable Development through LEED® Incentive Program (LEED). - iv) The proposed development implements a three stream waste collection system. - v) For developments within the Provincial Urban Growth Centre, it is demonstrated to the satisfaction of the Town that a minimum of 35% of new housing units within the development are affordable to low and moderate income households. - vi) For developments outside of the Provincial Urban Growth Centre, it is demonstrated to the satisfaction of the Town that a minimum of 25% of new housing units within the development are affordable to low and moderate income households.
+Urban Centres Secondary Plan, including but not limited to: urban design, housing affordability and sustainability. ii) The mandatory and applicable optional provisions of the Site Plan Approval Process Manual and Development Standards Checklist (March 25, 2008, as amended).
+The Site Plan Approval Process Manual has been overhauled and the development standards replaced with applicable UCSP policies.
+This can be addressed through the site plan approval process. iii) The proposed development participates in the Region's Sustainable Development through LEED® Incentive Program (LEED).
+The applicant is reviewing with York Region whether to participate in this program, and whether LEED-equivalent metrics are permitted. iv) The proposed development implements a three stream waste collection system.
+The development will provide a three- stream waste collection system through three chutes or a chute-and-sorter system. v) For developments within the Provincial Urban Growth Centre, it is demonstrated to the satisfaction of the Town that a minimum of 35% of new housing units within the development are affordable to low and moderate income households.
+Not applicable, as the site is not located in the PUGC. vi) For developments outside of the Provincial Urban Growth Centre, it is demonstrated to the satisfaction of the Town that a minimum of 25% of new housing units within the development are affordable to low and moderate income households.
+Housing affordability is subject to provision of requested incentives and approval of zoning by-law amendment